clazinski/clazinski/README.md

 ## Hey there, I'm Camila 👋

-🎯 **Data Engineer** focused on building and automating ETL pipelines, maintaining data quality, and developing data warehouses.
+🎯 I work as a **Data Engineer** focused on building and automating ETL pipelines, maintaining data quality, and developing data warehouses.

 ---